LinusCode146/TheCipher/README.md

-# TheCipher
+g# TheCipher

 Website to explain different types of ciphers
-Also with encryptin and decryption possibilities
+Also with enryption and decryption possibilities